SatwikVats/TeleCapture/README.md

 # TeleCapture

-This is a system which receives feedback from Telegram (third party API) and sends it to all relevant users (collaboration) along with showing previous messages (database).
+This is a sophisticated system which receives feedback from Telegram (third party API) and sends it to all relevant clients (end-users) along with showing previous messages (database).
 Stack Used: Node.js, Express.js, Typescript, MongoDB, Redis, Docker